epiecs/carel-pco-mibs/README.md

 |-------------------------	|----------------	|
 | 1.3.6.1.4.1.9839.2606.1 	| 9839.2606      	|

+The OID tree is now presented as the standard carel OID tree `1.3.6.1.4.1.9839` with a subtree for rittal `2606` and then the values. (`Carel / Rittal / Values`).

 ## Using this mib

 First of all you can use your favourite mib viewer/browser.
 Make sure that it includes the following MIBs: *SNMPv2-SMI, SNMPv2-CONF, SNMPv2-TC*.
 If they are not included you'll have to download them yourself and place them in the appropriate directory of your software.